pynvme/pynvme/doc/development.rst

    #. driver: spdk_log_set_print_level in driver.c, for SPDK related logs.
 Set it to SPDK_LOG_DEBUG for more debug output, while it makes very heavy overhead.
    #. scripts: log_cli_level in pytest.ini, for python/pytest scripts.

-#. gdb: when driver crashes or any misbehaviours happen, use can collect debug information through gdb.
+#. gdb: when driver crashes or any unexpected behave observed, we can collect debug information through gdb.

    #. core dump: sudo coredumpctl debug
-   #. generate core dump in dead loop: CTRL-\
+   #. generate core dump in dead loop: CTRL-\\
    #. test within gdb (e.g. realgud with Emacs)

       .. code-block:: shell